 The Mike Chappell Fund for the Spokane River supports environmental project activities that will improve the water quality of the Spokane River Watershed.

 To provide immediate support for the defense of California’s federal public lands against unprecedented threats to weaken, if not completely eliminate, America’s bedrock environmental laws and policies.

 Our Grassroots Funds award small grants to small community-based groups.
-Applicants’ previous fiscal year’s expenses must be $100,000 or less to be eligible.
-We currently have two grassroots funds in California.
+We currently have three grassroots funds in California and one nationwide.
 Our Puget Sound Stewardship & Mitigation Fund also grants to groups of grassroots size.

 The Anthony Grassroots Prize was established by environmental activist Juliette Anthony in 1999.
 The Anthony Prize recognizes an outstanding example of grassroots environmental stewardship over the previous year with a $1,000 award.